Colman's: Relocation

-In January 2018, it was announced that Colman's was to leave its base in Norwich where the condiment had been produced for 160 years and would move its production to Burton-on-Trent and Germany.
+In January 2018, it was announced that Colman's was to leave its base in Norwich where the condiment had been produced for 160 years and would move its production to Burton upon Trent in Staffordshire and Germany.

-In 2019 the Colman's factory in Norwich rolled its last jar of mustard off the production line and its "best before" date was changed for the occasion to: "Norwich's Last.
+In 2019, the Colman's factory in Norwich rolled its last jar of mustard off the production line and its "best before" date was changed for the occasion to: "Norwich's Last.
 By Its Finest.
 July 24th 2019".
 Colman's continued making other condiments at the Carrow site until closing its doors in early 2020.

-Colman's Mustard Shop & Museum
+Colman's Mustard Shop and Museum

 The Mustard Shop traded in Norwich from 1973 to April 2017.
 The shop was originally opened in Bridewell Alley.
-In 1999, the shop was relocated to Norwich's art nouveau Royal Arcade.
-Norwich Heritage Economic & Regeneration Trust took over the shop in 2009, making it both a retail operation and tourism attraction.
+In 1999, the shop was relocated to Norwich's Royal Arcade.
+Norwich Heritage Economic and Regeneration Trust took over the shop in 2009, making it both a retail operation and tourism attraction.
 In 2015, Guildhall Enterprises took the premises from HEART.
 The shop was closed in April 2017.

 Publicity

 In the 1920s, Dorothy L. Sayers worked on their account.
 Sayers was employed by S. H. Benson; her collaboration with artist John Gilroy resulted in "The Mustard Club" for Colman's Mustard.
 Media slogans such as "Come on Colman's, light my fire" appeared in the late 20th century.

+While the product was still manufactured in Norfolk, Colman's was the main shirt sponsor of Norwich City Football Club.